jkclee123/boulder-sp/docs/prd.md

         3. On confirmation, a Firebase Function creates a new `privatePass` for the recipient.
         4. The new `privatePass` inherits its `duration` from the `adminPass`.
 Its `lastDay` is calculated as `createdAt` + `duration`, ending at 23:59:59 HKT.
         5. The original `adminPass` `count` is NOT reduced.
-        6. A `passLog` is created for the transaction.
+        6. A `passRecord` is created for the transaction.

 * **Story 4.3: Consume User Pass**
     * **As an** admin, **I want** to consume a pass from a user who is visiting the gym, **so that** I can redeem their entry.